 - Interest, if payable on maturity

 Certain liabilities are payable on the occurrence of some event or contingency.
 Contingency signifies something which may or may not take place.
-If a liability is due on happening of such an event, it is termed as the contingent liability.
+If liability is due to the happening of such an event, it is termed as a contingent liability.
 Calculation of such liabilities is on the basis of “what if the actual loss occurs” where ever possible and with an addition of a notional calculation of damage occurred to the person or entity.
 Generally, we don’t include these liabilities in the Balance Sheet.
 We separately mention them as a note to the balance sheet.

 Examples of Contingent Liabilities

 - Breach of contract